niclake/daily-sports-email/README.md

 - **[LOCALLY ONLY]** Update your `.env` file with the appropriate values.
   - For the `MAIL_USER_PASSWORD`, use your app-specific password here.
-  - For Gmail's app-specific passwords, they will look like `aaaa bbbb cccc dddd`; remove the spaces so it's `aaaabbbbccccdddd`.
+  - For Gmail's app-specific passwords, they will look like `this that more less`; remove the spaces so it's `thisthatmoreless`.
 - Update your [`.github/workflows/daily_sports_schedules_and_standings.yml`](.github/workflows/daily_sports_schedules_and_standings.yml) schedule cron to the correct time.
   - The default, `cron: "0 13 * * *"`, executes at 9am Eastern / 6am Pacific.
   - Learn more at [https://crontab.guru](https://crontab.guru).
 - **[LOCALLY ONLY]** Run `node src/main.js`.
 You should see a few console logs, and you should receive an email.
 - **[LOCALLY ONLY]** If If everything works right, commit & push to your repo.

+> [!CAUTION]
+> Do NOT upload your local `.env` file to your GitHub. `.gitignore` should prevent this.

 - In your repo, go to `Settings > Secrets and variables > Actions`.
 Add the secrets from [the `.env` file](.env) here, and set the values appropriately.
   - If you did not test locally, reference the "Create a `.env` file" and "Update your `.env` file" steps above.
 - In your repo, go to `Actions`, and find the workflow.
 Run it via the dropdown.
 You should receive an email.
+Hooray!
 - Wait until your schedule cron time.
 You should receive an email.
+Double hooray!

 ## To Do